- Search The Registry

 - My Account

 *Reri Grist was born on this date in 1932.
-She is an African American classical vocalist and educator.
+She is a Black classical vocalist and educator.

 From in New York City, she grew up in the East River Housing Projects on the East River Drive in Spanish Harlem.
 It was a wonderful time living in this predominantly Italian, Puerto Rican, and Polish and African American neighborhood.
 She attended the high school of Music and Art and graduated with a Bachelor of Arts in Music from Queens College, New York City.
 In early childhood she was given dance and voice lessons and performed in concerts as vocal soloist singing works of Gounod, Schubert, Grieg and Mozart.
 Beginning in her early teens in 1946, she appeared on Broadway in small roles and in musicals along with Helen Hayes, Ossie Davis, Ruby Dee, Eartha Kitt and Lawrence Tibbett while attending voice lessons with Claire Gelda who discovered her unusual potential.